KeyanSong/431-2018/slides/postclass/README.md

 - Another text we will use in 432 is Grolemund and Wickham's [R for Data Science](https://r4ds.had.co.nz/), which, of course, you've already seen in 431.
 - There may be another book to buy.
 You will learn that no later than 2019-01-11.
 - Dr. Love will be away January 14-18, so the first class meeting will be **Tuesday 2019-01-21** starting at 1 PM.
-  - I intend to start addressing emailed questions about 432 will be addressed starting around 2019-01-07.

 ### 500?